bagirov3min/CLI-Utility/README.md

 ## Usage

-The program can be employed to implement user authentication and authorization services via the command-line interface (CLI).
-The program uses password hashing with the sha256 algorithm to ensure the secure storage of passwords.
+The program can be used to implement services for secure storage of user-entered texts.
+This utility uses user authentication and authorization through the command line (CLI), and also employs password hashing with the sha256 algorithm to ensure the security of password storage.

 ## Installation